How to Register Other Vehicles in Ohio

 Snowmobiles and ATVs fall under the “all-purpose vehicle” category.

-There are no specific licenses for all-purpose vehicles as your vehicle’s license takes it place.
+There are no specific licenses for all-purpose vehicles, as your vehicle’s license takes its place.
 Those under 18 may drive a snowmobile with an accompanying adult.
 You will need a title for the APV — $15 fee – submitted to your local BMV.
-Registration costs $34.75 for 3-years.
+Registration costs $34.75 for three years.

 Boat Registration

-Ohio requires registrations for water vessels, some require titles (14ft+, 10MPH+), too.
-Vessels falling under this requirement include motorboats and kayaks to sailboats and jet skis.
+Ohio requires registrations for water vessels; some require titles (14ft+, 10MPH+), too.
+Vessels under this requirement include motorboats and kayaks to sailboats and jet skis.
 Alternative registration is available for vessels without motors, too.

 What you’ll need for most boat registrations:

-Registration and/renewal fees range from $33 – $93 for most vessels.
-You will pay a $15 title fee, and 5.75% tax depending on your county.
+Registration and/or renewal fees range from $33 – $93 for most vessels.
+You will pay a $15 title fee and 5.75% tax, depending on your county.
 These registrations are good for 3-years, expiring on March 1st.